rbaumgarten/xlt-testsuite-documentation/README.md

 ### XLT Script Developer

-The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox:
+The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox or to run the test suite with the __XLT Framework__ and WebDrivers:

 #### Prerequisites